Hyper-Converged Infrastructure Explained

 Traditional infrastructure to converged infrastructure

 The general aim with convergence is to reduce complexity within the data centre.
-A converged solution includes components such as servers, storage, network and more.
+A converged infrastructure solution includes components such as servers, storage, network and more.
 This allows businesses to go to one supplier rather than several and buy a single piece of kit containing the core components to deliver cloud infrastructure.

 A potential benefit here is that there’s less work in building and integrating a system than with a traditional setup, where a company would buy everything they need to deliver a cloud solution separately, connect it together and build it out from there.
 Providers such as VCE (a joint venture between VMware, Cisco and EMC) began releasing converged solutions to reduce the risk, time to market and complexity involved in building out cloud solutions.